Spinal malalignment - Scoliosis and Listhesis

 Conventional radiographs (x-rays) are an excellent means for assessing scoliosis.
 Examinations at HSS are performed utilizing one long continuous image of the entire spine, usually obtained with the patient standing.
 Utilizing this technique, the angles of the spinal curvature can be measured and the grade of the deformity can be determined.
 These measurements can be used to predict the progression of scoliosis and to determine if the spinal alignment changes over time.
 These measurements are also critical in assessing the impact of therapeutic interventions to correct the scoliosis and aid in the assessment of the progression or resolution of the spinal curvature.
 These measurements can be performed in all age groups, including children with congenital anomalies.
 With the development of new imaging techniques the radiation dosage to the patient has been significantly reduced for the evaluation of scoliosis.
-Decreasing radiation dosage is extremely important due to the young age of many patients with scoliosis and the need for repeat exams.
+Decreasing radiation dosage is extremely important due to the young age of many patients with scoliosis and the need for serial exams.

 Many surgeons request stress or lateral bending views of the spine to provide additional prognostic information for preoperative planning.
-In post-surgical patients, conventional radiographs also serve as a means to reevaluate the spinal curvature and the integrity of spinal instrumentation.CT(computed tomography) and MRI (magnetic resonance imaging) have a limited role in the initial evaluation of patients with scoliosis.
-MRI is indicated to assess the brain and spinal cord in patients with certain types of scoliosis or congenital anomalies.
+In post-surgical patients, conventional radiographs also serve as a means to reevaluate the spinal curvature and the integrity of spinal instrumentation.CT(computed tomography) and MRI (magnetic resonance imaging) can provide additional information in patients with scoliosis.
+MRI may be indicated to assess the brain and spinal cord in patients with certain types of scoliosis or congenital anomalies.
 CT may be indicated to assess vertebral body shape, particularly in preoperative planning where the size of the vertebral pedicles must be determined.
-In rare cases, scoliosis may be the result of a syndrome such as neurofibromatosis or a tumor, such as an osteoid osteoma.
+In rare cases, scoliosis may be the result of a syndrome such as neurofibromatosis or a tumor such as an osteoid osteoma.
 In these cases, cross sectional imaging (CT and MRI) is invaluable for the initial diagnosis and treatment of these conditions.
 Scoliosis produces abnormal forces on the spine that may lead to early degenerative changes of the spine.
 In addition, patients that have undergone a spinal fusion to correct their scoliosis may be prone to spinal degeneration at the level adjacent to where the spinal fusion ends.
-CT and MRI can assess these degenerative changes as outlined in the preceding sections.
+CT and MRI can assess these degenerative changes.

 Listhesis refers to the alignment of two adjacent vertebral bodies in the spine.
-Anterior displacement of the cephalad vertebral body with respect to the caudad vertebral body is called an anterolisthesis and posterior displacement of the cephalad vertebral body with respect to the caudad vertebral body is called a retrolisthesis.
+Anterior displacement of the cephalad vertebral body with respect to the caudad vertebral body is called anterolisthesis and posterior displacement of the cephalad vertebral body with respect to the caudad vertebral body is called retrolisthesis.
 A lateral displacement of the cephalad vertebral body with respect to the caudad vertebral body is called a right or left lateral listhesis.
 Abnormal spinal alignment may lead to asymmetric loads on the spine and spine degeneration.
 Erect radiographs of the spine are optimal to evaluate spinal alignment (also referred to as spinal balance).

 Most vertebral compression fractures involve the vertebral body and may result in an anterior wedge deformity.
-Occasionally a fracture may involve the posterior cortex of the vertebral body.
-If the posterior cortex of the vertebral body is displaced into the central spinal canal the bony deformity may result in spinal stenosis and compression of the neural elements.
-In the thoracic spine a fractured vertebral body may result in spinal cord compression.
+Occasionally, a fracture may involve the posterior cortex of the vertebral body.
+If the posterior cortex of the vertebral body is displaced into the central spinal canal, the bony deformity may result in spinal stenosis and compression of the neural elements.
+In the thoracic spine, a fractured vertebral body may result in spinal cord compression.
 The thoracic spine is the most common location for osteoporotic fractures, but lumbar fractures are not infrequent.

 Fractures of the spine are more common in the cervical and thoracic spine than in the lumbar spine.
 Seatbelt injuries or Chance fractures typically occur in the upper lumbar spine.
 Conventional radiographs are used as a screening exam.
 With severe trauma, particularly when a patient is unconscious, a CT exam of the entire spine is typically performed to determine if a spine fracture is present.
 MRI is utilized to evaluate the integrity of the disc and spinal ligaments and the condition of the spinal cord and neural elements.
 MRI may detect unsuspected vertebral fractures by detecting edema in the fractured vertebral body.
 MRI is also the optimal exam to assess the ligaments and soft tissue which may affect spinal stability.Tumor

-The elderly age group that is prone to osteoporotic compression fractures is also more likely to present with back pain due to the development of spinal tumors and vertebral body metastases (tumor that has originated from another place in the body and has spread to the spine).
+The elderly age group that is prone to osteoporotic compression fractures is also more likely to present with back pain due to the development of spinal tumors and vertebral body metastases (tumor that has originated from another site in the body and has spread to the spine).
 Metastases may replace healthy bone, weakening the vertebral bodies, and increasing the risk of fracture.
 MRI may help to distinguish a benign from a malignant fracture by detecting the replacement of normal marrow by abnormal tumor or by detecting a soft tissue mass that is associated with a bone tumor.
 Tumors of the spinal vertebrae may result in pain due to vertebral fractures or to the displacement or compression of the neural elements by tumor expansion.
-The most common primary benign bone tumor of the spine is the hemangioma which rarely causes symptoms.
-Other less common primary benign tumors, particularly present in younger patients, include osteoid osteomas and osteoblastomas.
-Osteoid osteomas have a predilection for the posterior elements of the spine and may be associated with a painful scoliosis.
+The most common primary benign bone tumor of the spine is a hemangioma which rarely causes symptoms.
+Other less common primary benign tumors, particularly seen in younger patients, include osteoid osteomas and osteoblastomas.
+Osteoid osteomas may cause a painful scoliosis.
 The most common primary malignant tumor of the spine is the chordoma.
 Chordomas are rare and are typically midline tumors that occur most commonly in the sacrum and clivus.
 The most common non-primary malignancies in the spine are metastatic disease and multiple myeloma.

 Primary tumors within the spinal canal are often neurogenic in origin and include neurofibromas and ependymomas.
-Other tumors, such as meningiomas, may arise from the other structures in the spinal canal, The space-occupying effects of these tumors may be detected with conventional radiographs if the tumors cause deformities of the vertebrae, e.g., widening of a neural foramen, destruction or a pedicle or posterior scalloping of a vertebral body.
+Other tumors, such as meningiomas, may arise from other structures in the spinal canal.
+The space-occupying effects of these tumors may be detected with conventional radiographs if the tumors cause deformities of the vertebrae, e.g., widening of a neural foramen, destruction of a pedicle or posterior scalloping of a vertebral body.
 In most cases, CT and MRI will be required to determine if a tumor is present.Infection

-Conventional radiographs are of no value to detect an early infection.
-Radiographs become positive when an infection leads to significant bone or endplate destruction.
+Conventional radiographs are insensitive for detecting early infection.
+Radiographs become abnormal when an infection leads to significant bone or endplate destruction.
 A MRI exam is the best exam to evaluate a patient with a suspected spinal infection.
 MRI may detect changes within the disc, vertebral body or paraspinal soft tissues that indicate that an infection is present.
-If an inflammatory mass extends into the central canal or into the paraspinal soft tissue, gadolinium will be administered as part of the MRI exam to determine if an abscess is present.
-If the diagnosis of an infection is uncertain, or if the specific organism causing the infection is unknown, a biopsy of the vertebral body, disc or adjacent soft tissues can be performed utilizing CT guidance.Sacroiliitis and the Seronegative Spondyloarthopathies
+Intravenous gadolinium may be administered in certain cases to more accurately evaluate the extent of infection.
+If the diagnosis of an infection is uncertain, or if the specific organism causing the infection is unknown, a biopsy of the vertebral body, disc or adjacent soft tissues can be performed utilizing CT guidance.

 Sacroiliitis (arthritis of the sacroiliac joints) of various etiologies may result in low back pain.
 The sacroiliac (SI) joints may be involved with degenerative arthritis, an inflammatory arthritis or rarely by an infectious process.
-Certain of the inflammatory arthritides, including ankylosing spondylitis, psoriasis, reactive arthritis and the arthritis associated with inflammatory bowel disease, have a predilection for involvement of the SI joints.
+Certain types of inflammatory arthritides, including ankylosing spondylitis, psoriasis, reactive arthritis and arthritis associated with inflammatory bowel disease, have a predilection for involvement of the SI joints.